Optimizing Resource-Constrained Non-Pharmaceutical Interventions for Multi-Cluster Outbreak Control Using Hierarchical Reinforcement Learning: Introduction

 These difficulties are even more severe given the limited public health resources.
 For instance, when testing capacity is insufficient, policymakers must allocate testing based on conflicting needs without a clear standard.
 In reality, each confirmed case generates a local cluster of exposed individuals, and multiple clusters are often active simultaneously, competing for a shared testing budget.
 Heterogeneity in cluster size, timing, and symptom prevalence can lead to highly uneven and asynchronous testing demand both spatially and temporally~\cite{rahmandad2021behavioral,verelst2016behavioural}.
 Therefore, an effective early response to an outbreak requires a decision-making mechanism that can adapt to uncertainty while strictly adhering to resource constraints.

 This setting naturally relates to Restless Multi-Armed Bandit (RMAB)~\cite{whittle1988restless}, but directly applying existing deep RMAB methods faces challenges.
 Most Deep RMAB solvers rely on network architectures (e.g., MLPs or RNNs) which require fixed-dimensional state inputs and a predefined static set of arms \cite{killian2021beyond}.
 This structural limitation makes them unable to handle the asynchronous nature of infectious diseases.
-The clusters will dynamically emerge, resulting in the dimension of the global state space changing over time.
+Clusters dynamically emerge, resulting in the dimension of the global state space changing over time.
 Moreover, classical and neural index-based methods often incur significant time-step computational overhead since the Whittle index must be computed or approximated iteratively at each time step \cite{weber1990index,nakhleh2021neurwin}, increasing computational cost per arm.
-In large-scale scenarios, this cost becomes unaffordable, making it impossible to make the rapid and low-latency decisions necessary to respond to an outbreak in real time.
+In large-scale scenarios, this cost becomes prohibitive, making it difficult to perform rapid, low-latency decision-making to respond to an outbreak in real time.